 - Consider a cosigner – A common way to apply for your first auto loan is to have a cosigner.
 Check with your cosigner to make sure they meet the requirements – good credit, a solid source of income, and the ability to take on another loan – and are aware of the risks involved.
 First-time borrowers typically ask their parents or family members to cosign an auto loan.

 - Consider buy here pay here – If you’re not worried about the quality of the car, and find there’s no time to wait around for financing, then a buy here pay here (BHPH) lot could work for you.
-These dealers offer in-house financing, and you’ll complete all of the the car buying process on their lot.
+These dealers offer in-house financing, and you’ll complete all of the car-buying processes on their lot.
 These lots don’t generally run credit checks and they use your income to determine if you qualify.
 Be aware, however, that they typically don’t report your payments to the credit bureaus, so this type of loan won’t help establish or improve your credit.

 No Credit?
 No Problem!